 17. Financial security

-We hold an Air Travel Organiser’s Licence issued by the Civil Aviation Authority.
-When you buy an ATOL protected flight or flight inclusive holiday* from us, you will receive an ATOL Certificate.
-This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.
+When you buy an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
+This lists what is financially protected, where you can get information on what this means for you and who to contact if we were to cease trading.

-If we, or the suppliers identified on your ATOL certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
-You agree that in return for such a payment or benefit, you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent or your credit card issuer where applicable.
+If we, or our suppliers identified on your ATOL Certificate, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
+You agree that in return for such a payment or benefit you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us (or your credit card issuer where applicable).
 You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.

 18. Prices and brochure / website accuracy